How to craft an engaging guest post pitch that will get your story accepted?

 Proofread it before sending and delete all the fluffy sentences and words.

-If you don’t get quick responses from editor, wait for one week (they get a number of pitches) and then follow up.
+If you don’t get quick responses from the editor, wait for one week (they get a number of pitches) and then follow up.
 Don’t irritate the editor, one follow up email is enough.

 You just accessed the most important part of your guest blogging campaign.
 Pat on your back!